-The major provisions of this title, in both H.R.10, section 2193, and S.2845, section 203-205, relate to the establishment within the Federal Bureau of Investigation (FBI) of an Intelligence Directorate and a professional intelligence workforce.
-Like the 9/11 Commission's finding that the FBI develop "...an
+The major provisions of this title, in both H.R.
+10, section 2193, and S. 2845, section 203-205, relate to the establishment within the Federal Bureau of Investigation (FBI) of an Intelligence Directorate and a professional intelligence workforce.
+Like the 9/11 Commission's finding that the FBI develop "...an institutional culture imbued with a deep expertise in intelligence and national security," both bills recommend that the FBI institutionalize its ability to prevent, pre-empt and disrupt terrorist threats.

-Structure - Establishment of an Intelligence Directorate.
-H.R.10, Section 2193, would codify within the FBI the existence of an "Intelligence Directorate" which would be responsible for: (1) the oversight of FBI field intelligence operations, (2) FBI human source development, (3) FBI collection against nationally-determined intelligence requirements, (4) language services, (5) strategic analysis, (6) intelligence program and budget management, and (7) the intelligence workforce.
-S.2845, section 205, as amended, also would codify a Directorate of Intelligence within the FBI.
-Under this proposal, the existing Office of Intelligence at the FBI would be re-designated as the Directorate of Intelligence.
-The Directorate of Intelligence would be responsible for: (1) supervising all the national intelligence programs at the FBI, (2) oversight of the FBI's field intelligence operations, (3) coordinating human source development and intelligence collection by the FBI against nationally determined intelligence requirements, (4) strategic analysis, (5) the intelligence workforce, and (6) intelligence budget and program management.
+Structure-Establishment of an Intelligence Directorate

+H.R.
+10, Section 2193, would codify within the FBI the existence of an "Intelligence Directorate" which would be responsible for: (1) the oversight of FBI field intelligence operations, (2) FBI human source development, (3) FBI collection against nationally-determined intelligence requirements, (4) language services, (5) strategic analysis, (6) intelligence program and budget management, and (7) the intelligence workforce.
+S. 2845, section 205, as amended, also would codify a Directorate of Intelligence within the FBI.
+Under this proposal, the existing Office of Intelligence at the FBI would be re-designated as the Directorate of Intelligence programs at the FBI, (2) oversight of the FBI's field intelligence operations, (3) coordinating human source development and intelligence collection by the FBI against nationally determined intelligence requirements, (4) strategic analysis, (5) the intelligence workforce, and (6) intelligence budget and program management.

-The differences between these two provisions are: (1) degree of specificity, e.g., S.2845, section 206, specifies that the existing Office of Intelligence is redesignated as the Directorate of Intelligence, while H.R.10, section 2193, does not.
+The differences between these two provisions are: (1) degree of specificity, e.g., S. 2845, section 206, specifies that the existing Office of Intelligence is re-designated as the Directorate of Intelligence, while H.R.
+10, section 2193, does not.

+National Security Workforce

-National Security Workforce.
-H.R.10, Section 2193, provides for the establishment of a "...specialized, integrated intelligence cadre composed of Special Agents, analysts, linguists, and surveillance specialists in a manner which creates and sustains within the FBI a workforce with substantial expertise in, and commitment to, the intelligence mission of the FBI."
-S.2845, section 203, recommends the FBI continue efforts to develop and maintain within the Bureau a national security workforce.
-Under the Senate bill, the workforce should consist of agents, analysts, linguists, and surveillance specialists - recruited, trained, and rewarded in a manner which ensures the existence within the FBI of an institutional culture with substantial expertise in the intelligence and national security missions of the FBI.
+H.R.
+10, Section 2193, provides for the establishment of a "...specialized, integrated intelligence cadre composed of Special Agents, analysts, linguists, and surveillance specialists in a manner which creates and sustains within the FBI a workforce with substantial expertise in, and commitment to, the intelligence mission of the FBI."
+S. 2845, section 203, recommends the FBI continue efforts to develop and maintain within the Bureau a national security workforce.
+Under the Senate bill, the workforce should consist of agents, analysts, linguists, and surveillance specialists-recruited, trained, and rewarded in a manner which ensures the existence within the FBI of an institutional culture with substantial expertise in the intelligence and national security missions of the FBI.
 These proposals are fairly consistent.

-In regards to personnel recruitment, H.R.10, section 2193, provides that the FBI enhance its ability to recruit individuals with educational and professional backgrounds in intelligence, international relations, language, technology, and other skills relevant to the intelligence mission of the FBI.
-S.2845, section 203, provides that the FBI recruit and retain individuals with backgrounds in intelligence, international relations, language, technology, and other skills relevant to the intelligence missions of the FBI.
-S.2845, section 203, provides that the FBI recruit and retain individuals with backgrounds in intelligence, international relations, language, technology, and other skills relevant to the intelligence and national security missions of the FBI.
+In regards to personnel recruitment, H.R.
+10, section 2193, provides that the FBI enhance its ability to recruit individuals with educational and professional backgrounds in intelligence, international relations, language, technology, and other skills relevant to the intelligence mission of the FBI.
+S. 2845, section 203, provides that the FBI recruit and retain individuals with backgrounds in intelligence, international relations, language, technology, and other skills relevant to the intelligence mission of the intelligence, international relations, language, technology, and other skills relevant to the intelligence and national security missions of the FBI.
 These are essentially identical proposals.